REPRESENTATIVE FLORA AND FAUNA OF SEYMOUR TOWNSHIP,

 Eastern hemlock Tsuga canadensis C

-Bitternut hickory Carya cordiformis swamp hickory FM
+Bitternut hickory Carya cordiformis swamp hickory FSM

-Shagback hickory Carya ovata CF
+Shagback hickory Carya ovata CFS

 Hobblebush Viburnum alnifolium clusters of small fruits on red stems C